Alfresco/docs-alfresco/content-services/latest/develop/sdk.md

 #### my-all-in-one-project-platform

 Below is a description of the content in the `my-all-in-one-project-platform` (typically named `<artefactId-platform>`) sub-project.
-This sub-project contains the source code entirely dedicated to the customizing the Alfresco Content Services Repository.
+This sub-project contains the source code entirely dedicated to the customizing the Content Services Repository.

 |Content | Description|
 |--- | ---|